Instructions to Authors

 Documentation of Research Involving Human Subjects

 For all submitted manuscripts involving human subjects research conducted by one or more of the authors, the authors must communicate the following to the editors before the manuscript can be reviewed.
-(1) The authors have obtained approval from all appropriate Institutional Review Boards or equivalent institutional oversight authorities and (2) the data collection efforts do not involve deception of human subjects even if the protocol was approved by all appropriate Institutional Review Boards.
-If authors are uncertain whether their data collection procedure involved deception, please contact one of the editors.
+(1) The authors have obtained approval from all appropriate Institutional Review Boards or equivalent institutional oversight authorities and (2) If the protocol involves deception of human subjects, document the extent and nature of deception involved and the research justification for inclusion of the deception.
+The handling editor may return manuscripts in which the deception is deemed unwarranted or excessive given the research justification, even if the protocol was approved by all appropriate Institutional Review Boards.

 Each author of a manuscript is required to submit a disclosure statement describing the sources of financial support the author has received.
 The form for the disclosure statement can be downloaded here.